Sahara cocaine plane

 By Jan Koppen

-Ten years ago, a burnt-out Boeing 727 was discovered abandoned in the Saharan desert of Mali in west Africa.
-As I'm always interested in the weal and woe of mysterious OldJets, I started to dig a bit deeper in this 'cold case'.
-It appeared a complex matter with a high shell game factor of registrations and construction numbers.
-Lets refresh our memory and see what the press had published about this mystery.
+Ten years ago, a burnt-out Boeing 727 was discovered abandoned in Mali's Saharan desert in west Africa.
+As I'm always interested in the weal and woe of mysterious OldJets, I started to dig a bit deeper into this 'cold case.'
+It appeared a complicated matter with a high shell game factor of registrations and construction numbers.
+Let us refresh our memory and see what the press had published about this mystery.

 A news agency told us the following: